payerle/modules/doc/source/cookbook/compiler-etc-dependencies.rst

 Unlike in ``Flavours``, we did not put any code in the modulefiles to cause dependent modulefiles to be reloaded if a module they depend on gets switched out.
-However, the automated module handling in Environmental Modules 4.2.0 does just that, so we can do something like:
+However, starting with Environmental Modules 4.2.0, a feature called automated module handling was added.
+Without this feature, attempting to switch out a module upon which other modules depended could be problematic, as evidenced in this sequence below (using Environmental Modules 3.2.10 and so without automatic module handling):

+.. include:: ../../example/compiler-etc-dependencies/example-sessions/homebrewed/modules3.2.10/ompi-switch.out
+    :literal:

+Here we note that we were able to switch out the pgi compiler for the intel compiler, but the openmpi module was not reloaded and the environment is still set for openmpi compiled with the pgi compiler, and that this inconsistency is not readily determined from the module list command.

+Environmental Modules 4.x, even with automatic module handling disabled, is better --- in a command sequence as above the module switch from pgi to intel would fail due to the prereq module.
+However, with the automatic module handling enabled (this feature is still *experimental* and disabled by default; we add the ``--auto`` flag to the module switch command as one way to enable it), things work much better, as evidenced below:

 .. include:: ../../example/compiler-etc-dependencies/example-sessions/homebrewed/modules4.3.1/ompi-switch.out
     :literal:

-Note that we include the ``--auto`` option to the module command; the automatic module handling is still *experimental* and disabled by default and this flag is one way to enable it.
-If one were to run the switch without the automated module handling (i.e. an earlier version of modules or with the option not enabled), the modulefile for the compiler will be switched out, but that for openmpi would not, leading to a mismatch, as indicated in the snippet below (using Environmental Modules 3.2.10):

-.. include:: ../../example/compiler-etc-dependencies/example-sessions/homebrewed/modules3.2.10/ompi-switch.out
-    :literal:

-And the ``module list`` command really does not inform you of this (other than perhaps by the fact that the openmpi module is after the foo module).
+When we switch out the pgi compiler for the intel/2019 compiler, the openmpi module is automatically unloaded before the compiler switch and reload afterwards, so we end up with the correct build of openmpi for the newly loaded intel/2019 compiler.
+If one then switches out intel/2019 replacing it with intel/2018, the openmpi module is first unloaded, the compilers are switched, and as there is no openmpi/4.0 build for intel/2018, a warning is given and the openmpi module is left unloaded.
+Since the user never specifically requested version 4.0 of openmpi (it was defaulted in the original module load of openmpi as that was the latest version available for pgi/19.4), it would have been nicer if on the switch of intel compiler versions the reload only attempted a ``module load openmpi`` instead of ``module load openmpi/4.0``, but nevertheless this well behaved.
+The openmpi module is dropped with a warning and the user has a consistent set of modules loaded.

 We note that the modulefile is able to default the compiler, so when we attempt to load openmpi without having previously loaded a compiler, as in